We all know that things like solving puzzles, healthy nutrition, and exercise enhance our brain function. But what about some less obvious ones?

-1. Specific objective
+1. Specific goals

 Once you articulate a specific goal or a task for yourself, wonderful things will start happening.
-You will be able to find resources, opportunities and time to accomplish things.
+You will be able to find resources, opportunities, and time to accomplish things.

 And if you outline the main goal for yourself and split your main objective into smaller tasks while slowly, steadily, step by step trying to carry them out, you will have no problems in achieving what you set your mind to.